-i # 5.4 Standards and Inspection Supporting Evidence b) Poor performance by staff is managed through the Performance Management Policy, Capability Policy, and Disciplinary Policy.
-3. 5.
-Who drives forward recommendations?
-Recommendations will be driven forward by several staff, e.g.: Senior Leadership Team, Pupil Support Team members, ICT Staff, ICT Support Team.
+5.4 Standards and Inspection Supporting Evidence 33.
+How is good practice shared?
+Good practice is shared in a number of ways depending upon the point at hand.
+A variety of mechanisms are available to us, e.g.: Staff briefings, lessons, assemblies training days.
+34. How is poor performance managed? a) Poor performance by students is managed through the pastoral and discipline procedures. b) Poor performance by staff is managed through the Performance Management Policy, Capability Policy, and Disciplinary Policy.
+35. Who drives forward recommendations?
+Recommendations will be driven forward by several staff, e.g.: Senior Leadership Team, Pupil Support Team members, ICT Staff, IT Support Team.